Managing EDB Postgres Distributed (PGD) databases v2.0.0

 Accessing the database

-In Use cases is a discussion on using the database within the Kubernetes cluster versus from outside.
+The Use cases section contains a discussion on using the database within the Kubernetes cluster versus from outside.
 In Connectivity, you can find a discussion on services, which is relevant for accessing the database from applications.

 Important

-As per the EDB Postgres for Kubernetes defaults, data nodes are created with a database called app and owned by a user named app, in contrast to the bdrdb database described in the EDB Postgres Distributed documentation.
+As per the PG4K defaults, data nodes are created with a database called app and owned by a user named app, in contrast to the bdrdb database described in the EDB Postgres Distributed documentation.
 You can configure these values in the cnp section of the manifest.
-For reference, see Bootstrap in the EDB Postgres for Kubernetes documentation.
+For reference, see Bootstrap in the PG4K documentation.

 You might, however, want access to your PGD data nodes for administrative tasks, using the psql CLI.